FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/01-FAIR skills & principles/01-FAIR skills & principles.md

 As strict definitions are still lacking while doing this assessment, the FAIRness is assessed based on the general understanding of the concepts of FAIR and learning objects.
 Thus, all opinions are valid as long as they relate to the listed FAIR learning objects objective.

 ## Summary

+It is important to understand that there are different levels of FAIRness depending on how the main idea of the FAIR guiding principles is translated into a specific discipline such as the instructional design of learning materials.

+It is up to you to decide if you will implement the bare minimum or you will strive to go a step beyond and make your materials not only FAIR but also Open Educational Resources (OER) that will be available to all at no cost.

+In this training we take the later approach where when putting together all showcases and examples you will end up with creating not only FAIR but also open learning objects.

 Think about:

 - What information is missing to make the material FAIR?
 - On what granularity level have you assessed the FAIRness?
 - What type of detailed information is needed so that you can perform a real FAIR assessment?